-In verse 4, David described his iniquities as like a flood drowning him.
-He felt overwhelmed by his sins and the severity of God's discipline.
-He exclaimed that his sins and God's discipline on him for his sins were a burden "too heavy" for him to bear.
+In verse 4, David continued describing his suffering on account of his sin and God's discipline.
+First, he described his iniquities as being like a flood drowning him.
+David felt overwhelmed by his sins as well as by the severity of God's discipline.
+Second, David metaphorically exclaimed that his sins and God's discipline on him for his sins were a burden too heavy for him to bear.